The Importance of Early Years Education: Nurturing Little Humans thumbnail

 Finding the right balance for early childhood education in an age of increasing technology is essential.
 Consider the following:

-• Age-appropriate use of digital tools
+• Use of digital tools according to age

 • Balance screen time with interactive, hands-on experiences

-• Ensuring that technology enhances rather than replaces important developmental activities
+• Ensure that technology complements, rather than replaces, important developmental activities

 Assessment and Standardization